This guide covers installing Kubently in various environments, from local development to production clusters.

 kubectl apply -f kubently-manifests.yaml

-For local development and testing, you can use Kind (Kubernetes in Docker).
+For local development and testing, use Kind (Kubernetes in Docker).
+The easiest path is the installer — it works on Kind out of the box:

 Ideal for purely local development without a full Kubernetes cluster.